-This six-week paid research internship is designed specifically for students from underrepresented groups, specifically those from Indigenous, Black, and Filipino communities.
-Students will be participating in-person and will be paired with a SickKids research lab, complete a project of their own, and present their findings as part of a research symposium.
+The StAR program is a six-week paid research internship is designed specifically for students from underrepresented groups, specifically those who identify as being from Indigenous, Black, and Filipino communities.
+Students will be paired with a SickKids research lab, work in-person with research staff complete a project of their own, and present their findings as part of a research symposium.

-The application period for the 2023 StAR program is now open.
+The application period for the 2023 StAR program is now closed.

 The program hosts a live 30-minute science program every week that is broadcast throughout SickKids on its closed-circuit television system in cooperation with the Department of Child Life and the assistance of SickKids’ therapeutic clowns.
 We also partner with other SickKids programs to help promote science to the in-patient population through regular demonstrations and lessons for TDSB classrooms, one-on-one patient visits, Science Fairs, and special event days through the SickKids Research Institute.

 Kids Science is here to encourage student interest in STEMM by creating a fun, engaging and informative environment.

 Our goal of engaging student interest is made possible by our distinct collaborations with a variety of staff from all over SickKids and the SickKids Foundation.
 In addition, thanks to our collaboration with the Research Institute and the Research Training Centre, our program grants sole access for high school students from across Toronto and the GTA to visits labs and research facilities here at the hospital.